napframework/nap/docs/doxygen/markdown/06_project_management.md

 2. Change into your NAP framework directory
 3. Create the project
 ```
-./tools/createProject NewProjectName
+./tools/createProject MyFirstProject
 ```
 4. The NAP project will the created and project Unix makefile system generated.
-The project will be located in `userprojects/newprojectname` and the build system is located in the `build` folder within
+The project will be located in `userprojects/myfirstproject` and the build system is located in the `build` folder within

 ## Configure Project Modules {#module_config_linux}

 Within each project folder you'll find the `project.json` file which contains (among other things) the list of modules used by the project.

-Below is a sample `project.json` from our NewProjectName:
+Below is a sample `project.json` from our MyFirstProject (located at `userprojects/myfirstproject/project.json`):

 ```
 {
-    "title": "NewProjectName",
+    "title": "MyFirstProject",
     "version": "0.1",
     "modules": [
         "mod_naprender",